-Pranayama is the name Patanjali gives to the meditation technique based on observation of the natural breath.
+Pranayama how Patanjali refers to the meditation technique based on observation of the natural breath, also called Prana Samyama.
 Buddha calls it Anapana Sati.

 This is the withdrawal of the awareness from external sense objects.
 The mental focus is inward instead of with the sense doors.

 The first stage, dharana, refers to the intital application of the mind in meditation, concentration is not continuous but comes and goes as the mind wanders and repeatedly comes back to the meditation object.
 Beginners in meditation will usually experience this stage to start with.
 This is called momentary concentration because the mind is fluctuating and changing from moment to moment.
 Sustained practice of dharana leads to dhyana.

 At this stage the mind is tranquil and does not wander but stays with the meditation object.
 The concentration flows in a continuous stream from moment to moment.
 The meditator might experience some gentle bliss and quietness as the mind is turned inwards, undistracted and unaware of external sense inputs.
 This is access concentration.